-Charity shops and shops operated by trading arms of charities The Council is unlikely to grant relief to charity shops or shops operated by the trading arms of charities.
+Charity shops and other premises operated by trading arms of charities

+The Council is unlikely to grant relief to charity shops and other premises operated by the trading arms of charities.

-• Bodies operating in only part of the Council's area
+Bodies operating in only part of the Council's area

 Where an applicant body is a national organisation but operates only in part of the Council's area, any relief that may be awarded will generally be reduced pro rata the population of the area of the Borough that receives benefit from that organisation.
-This restriction will not generally apply is the body is not a national body and has been established to benefit only a part of the Council's area.
+This restriction will not generally apply if the body is not a national body and has been established to benefit only a part of the Council's area.